NOTICE OF APPLICATION

 If a person or public body does not make oral submissions at a public meeting or make written submissions to the City of London before the proposed amendment is adopted or approved, the person or public body may not be added as a party to the hearing of an appeal before the Local Planning Appeal Tribunal unless, in the opinion of the Tribunal, there are reasonable grounds to add the person or public body as a party.

-For more information about these matters, including information about appeal rights, contact Planning Services, 206 Dundas Street, 519-661-4980 or Development Services, 6th floor, City Hall, 300 Dufferin Ave., London, ON, 519-930-3500, Monday to Friday, 8:30am-4:30pm.
-The notices listed above indicate the office location of the files.
-Information for most subdivisions, condominiums, official plan amendments and zoning by-law amendments is also available at london.ca/planapps.
-Key maps for the lands described in these applications are not provided as they are available for review at the offices noted above.
+Please note that these applications are being circulated during the COVID-19 State of Emergency issued by the Province of Ontario.
+As a result, in-person services are not available at this time.
+For more information about these matters, including information about appeal rights, contact City Planning at email@example.com and/or 519-661-4980, or Development Services at firstname.lastname@example.org and/or (519) 930-3500.
+When in-person services are available, the notice and application information can be viewed by visiting 206 Dundas Street or the 6th Floor of City Hall, 300 Dufferin Ave., London ON, Monday to Friday between 8:30 am and 4:30 pm.
+Information for most subdivisions, condominiums, Official Plan amendments and Zoning By-Law amendments is also available at www.london.ca/planapps.
+Key maps for the land described in these applications are not provided as they are available for review at the offices and through the webpage noted above.

 *Please ensure you reference the File Number or address in all communications.